xaihang/xaihang/README.md

-### Hello there! 👋

-I'm excited in merging my management and customer service experience with the constantly evolving world of tech innovation.
-My end goal is to use these skills to design products that genuinely impact people's lives for the better.
-When I'm not fully immersed in tech, you'll likely find me out in nature, taking on challenging hikes or whipping up some delicious meals in the kitchen.
-So, let's dive in and get started - we have some amazing things to accomplish together!
+# Hello! 👋

+Welcome to my exhilarating journey where I seamlessly blend my management and customer service finesse with the dynamic realm of technology.
+My mission is crystal clear: to fashion awe-inspiring products that leave a lasting, positive impact on people's lives.
+But hold on tight because there's more to me than just lines of code!

+Right now, I'm plunging headfirst into the captivating universe of Next.js, Tailwind CSS, and Node.js.
+These formidable tools fuel my passion for crafting jaw-dropping, high-performance web applications.
+And guess what?
+I'm not stopping there!
+I'm on a daring quest to conquer the boundless domain of AWS and cloud services, continuously expanding my knowledge and pushing my capabilities to new frontiers.